 Master of Clinical Rehabilitation Counseling

-UT Southwestern’s Master of Clinical Rehabilitation Counseling Program provides world-class training in a field that transforms the lives of people with disabilities.
+UT Southwestern’s Master's Degree in of Clinical Rehabilitation Counseling Program provides world-class training in a field that transforms the lives of people with disabilities.

-As you review potential rehabilitation counseling programs, keep these UT Southwestern advantages in mind:
+As you review potential rehabilitation counseling or clinical mental health counseling programs, keep these UT Southwestern advantages in mind:

-- Our Program combines academic, clinical, and research experiences for a comprehensive, well-rounded education.
+- Our program combines outstanding academic training with exceptional clinical experience for a comprehensive, well-rounded education.

-- We operate the University Rehabilitation Service, a rehabilitation assessment and counseling facility that provides a range of diagnostic and treatment services for people with disabilities.
-The URS is a powerful setting for learning and interacting with clients.
+- We operate the University Rehabilitation Service, a rehabilitation focused assessment and counseling clinic that provides a range of diagnostic and treatment services for persons with physical, cognitive, developmental, and emotional disabilities.

-- We also operate both Adult and Developmental Neuropsychology Services, providing outpatient assessment and evaluation of adults, children, and adolescents with brain injury and dysfunction.
+- We operate two outpatient neuropsychology services which provide assessment and evaluation of adults, children, and adolescents with brain injury, developmental, and other dysfunction.

-- We’re affiliated with Dallas’ top hospitals – ranked among the best in the nation: William P. Clements Jr. University Hospital, Zale Lipshy University Hospital, and Parkland Health & Hospital System.
+- We’re affiliated with Dallas’ top hospitals – ranked among the best in the nation: William P. Clements Jr. University Hospital, Zale Lipshy Pavilion – William P. Clements Jr. University Hospital, and Parkland Health & Hospital System.

 As a rehabilitation counselor, you’ll help people build on their strengths and achieve new life goals.
 Prepare yourself for this rewarding career with an exceptional educational experience at UT Southwestern.